anynines/a9s-kubernetes-training/website/docs/docker/50-publishing.md

 />

 So far you have created your own container images and started them, locally.
 In order to make use of container images in an production environment such as a Kubernetes cluster, it is necessary to distribute container images to those clusters.
-As described in the introduction, the distribution of container images is supported by so called *container registries*.
+As described in the introduction, the distribution of container images is supported by so-called *container registries*.

 **In this lesson, you will upload your previously created web app to a public container registry**.

-## DockerHub
+## Docker Hub

-The widely used DockerHub container registry acts as a community hub to make container images publicly available.
-So even in case you use a private registry, it is likely that you will also interact with DockerHub, for example during the creation of your images when referring to other base images.
-Also, in case you want to share a container image publicly, DockerHub is a valid choice.
+The widely used Docker Hub container registry acts as a community hub to make container images publicly available.
+So even in case you use a private registry, it is likely that you will also interact with Docker Hub, for example during the creation of your images when referring to other base images.
+Also, in case you want to share a container image publicly, Docker Hub is a valid choice.

-Create your own DockerHub account.
+Create your own Docker Hub account.
 It is free and you will need it during the following lessons.

     https://hub.docker.com/signup